-Totally ‘Fetch’ Performances
+Tragedy Girls ‘Trends’ with Totally ‘Fetch’ Performances

-Tragedy Girls could have come across as a one-note Heathers rip-off but it’s elevated by a smart script and excellent performances from its lead actors.
+Tragedy Girls could have come across as a one-note Heathers rip-off. but it’s elevated by a smart script and excellent performances from its lead actors.
 Based on a screenplay by MacIntyre and Chris Lee Hill, Tragedy Girls offers a few twists in the road, effectively shifting audience expectations.
 While it’s certainly another take on the slasher subgenre, its story does enough differently to keep even veteran horror fans on their toes.
 More importantly, MacKayla and Sadie are invested with some actual real human qualities, which is impressive considering their characters are also psychopaths.
 Some viewers may feel the inclusion of a love interest for Sadie and its threat to her friendship with MacKayla was unnecessary, but it adds some layered complexity to the film’s characters.
 Moreover, the film’s screenplay deals with this development in a manner consistent with the original premise.

-A Date Worth Making
+Tragedy Girls Is A Date Worth Making

 It doesn’t necessarily trend new ground, but Tragedy Girls is wickedly fun.
 It manages the difficult task of balancing bloody gore with snide humour.
 With great performances and a clever script, Tragedy Girls marks another effective and biting commentary on our growing social media obsession.
 Some viewers may find the meta-based humour tiresome. that’s been around since Wes Craven gave us Scream may be starting to feel a little old, but Tragedy Girls will still manage to feel fresh for horror fans.

 2 thoughts on “Tragedy Girls Is a Date Worth Making”